Kamlesh Tiwari was stabbed 15 times says autopsy report

 Kamlesh Tiwari murder: UP police announces reward of Rs 2.5 lakh each for arrest of two suspects

 Further, the police have recovered the bloodstain kurtas worn by the two suspects.
-The saffron-colored kurtas, a towel, bad and other items too have been recovered from the Khalsa Inn hotel at the Lal bagh area in Lucknow.
+The saffron-coloured kurtas, a towel, bad and other items too have been recovered from the Khalsa Inn hotel at the Lal bagh area in Lucknow.

 The police also suspect that the murder may have been planned in Dubai.
 It has also been found by the police that the pistol used in the murder was purchased in Surat, Gujarat.
 The Dubai links are being established, police sources say.